API Fundamentals

 User-Agent: SomeAIApp/1.0

-Here, Authorization is for identifying the user and protecting the API and is usually where we specify our API keys.
-Content-Type and Accept specify the format of data we’re sending and the expected response, respectively.
+Here, Authorization identifies the user and protects the API.
+This is usually where we specify our API keys.
+Content-Type and Accept specify the format of data we're sending and the expected response, respectively.
 User-Agent identifies the type of application or client we are using to interact with the API.

 {